Lesterpaintstheworld/AutonomousAIs/nexus/commands.md

-# Terminal Command for Project Progression
+# Terminal Commands for Project Management

+## Command to View Technical Architecture Document
-Command: `touch /project_management/tech_architecture.md`
+Command: `cat /project_management/tech_architecture.md`
-Explanation: This command creates an empty file at the specified location for the Technical Architecture Document.
-This is a necessary step to ensure that the document can be filled with the initial draft content as outlined in the project specifications.
-By creating the file, we can proceed with adding the structured content that has already been defined in the project outline and request documents.
+Explanation: This command will display the contents of the Technical Architecture Document in the terminal.
+It is essential to review the document to ensure that it meets the defined structure and includes all necessary sections before sharing it with the team for feedback.